 As its name suggests, Pacific Rim is on the edge of the Pacific Ocean.
 Grey whales pass close to the shoreline in the spring during their annual migration north to their summer feeding grounds, making whale watching one of the region's main attractions.

-A variety of different trails lead down to the beach, all of which take under an hour to walk.
+A variety of different trails, such as Wickaninnish Trail et la Schooner Trail, lead down to the beach, all of which take under an hour to walk.
 Located between Ucluelet and Tofino, this vast stretch of sand is ideal for casual strolls and is a real surfers' paradise.
-Don't miss sunset*** over the Pacific Ocean.
+Don't miss sunset over the Pacific Ocean.

 Big Tree Trail

 Big Tree Trail is located on Meares Island, accessible only by a 10-minute boat ride from Tofino: one of the most enjoyable ways to get there is by sea kayak.
 Big Tree Trail has some of the largest trees in British Columbia and leads to the largest western red cedar tree on the west coast.
-The trees of the old-growth forest are more than 1,000 years old.
+The trees of the old-growth forest are about 1,500 years old.
 It is an enchanting place to go for a stroll.
-We recommend Remote Passages Marine Excursions in Tofino (Wharf Street) (1-800-666-9833).
+We recommend Remote Passages Marine Excursions in Tofino (Wharf Street).

 Despite its reputation as "Canada's surfing capital", Tofino is first and foremost a charming village of fishermen and artists.
-With its numerous First Nations (Native) art galleries and stunning natural environment, Tofino is worth the detour to the tip of the peninsula.
+You will enjoy strolling through its streets, visiting its First Nations boutiques and art galleries, or taking a break in a café or one of its many restaurants.
+The stunning and diverse natural environment is worth the detour to the other side of the island.